Njihia413/argus-ai-secure-poc/frontend/memory-bank/progress.md

     *   Optimize data table performance
     *   Enhance mobile responsiveness
     *   Implement rate limiting
-    *   Review and standardize search/filter UX and input sizing across all data tables (User table is a good example with `toolbar` prop).
+    *   [x] Review and standardize search/filter UX and input sizing across all data tables (User and Security tables now demonstrate consistent filter layout with `toolbar` prop).
     *   [x] Add pagination to all relevant data tables (Generic `DataTable` now has pagination).
     *   Review other critical actions for potential confirmation dialogs and consistent styling.
     *   Review column selection in all data tables for relevance.